hexbatch/apple-core/core-docs/core-overview.md

 ----------------------------------------------------

-# Scripts
-[scripts](step-3-scripts-remotes/script-overview.md) are Javascript can be set to run and generate a value when an element attribute is read

 # Remotes
-[Remotes](step-3-scripts-remotes/remote-overview.md) are remote callbacks to be run and generate a value when an element attribute is read# Remotes
+[Remotes](step-3-remotes/remote-overview.md) are remote callbacks to be run and generate a value when an element attribute is read# Remotes

 # Metrics
-[metrics](step-3-scripts-remotes/metrics-tasks.md) shows stats of calls to scripts and urls
+[metrics](step-3-remotes/metrics-tasks.md) shows stats of calls to urls

 # Actions
 [actions](step-4-actions/action-overview.md)
-are attribute values that listen to events and allow things to happen, they can use scripts and remotes
+are attribute values that listen to events and allow things to happen, they can use remotes

 [events](step-4-actions/events.md) are listed here